Abdullah-Ed/odin-recipes/README.md

-# Basic recipe website
+# Basic recipes website

-A simple recipe website made only using HTML
+A simple recipes website made only using HTML